Jared Clark

-Jared Clark (born 21 January 1998) is a footballer who plays as a centre-back for Croydon Kings.
+Jared Clark (born 21 January 1998) is a footballer who plays as a centre-back for FK Beograd.
 Born in Australia, he plays for the Vanuatu national team.

 Club career

 Clark is a youth product of the Australian clubs Western Strikers, Adelaide City and White City.
 He moved to Serbia with Vojvodina, and after three years in the country returned to Australia with Adelaide United.
 In 2019, he began his senior career with the semi-pro club Croydon Kings.

 International career

 Clark was born in Australia, and has Ni-Vanuatu descent through his mother.
 He was first called up to the preliminary 2020 OFC Nations Cup squad for Vanuatu national team, but the tournament was cancelled due to COVID-19.
 He debuted with Vanuatu in a friendly 3–0 loss to Fiji on 10 March 2022.